cliosight/cliosight_templates/overview.md

 This platform provides specific functionalities for files uploaded through a form.
 For instance, validation based on size, type and resolution for images.
 Like UI components, files are also equipped with access control.

 ## Report <a name="report"></a>
-While a Cliosight form is a unique data entry interface, a report is the output of a SQL query.
+While a Cliosight form is a unique data entry interface, a report is simply the output of a SQL query.
 It supports multiple statements.
 Data in a report can be exported to other datasources through [jobs](#jobs).
 Within an enterprise application's schema, there can be numerous SQL queries, leading to countless report and filter combinations.
 This is because a filter, like any form input field, can show the column values of another report in addition to hard-coded values.

 ### Example of a Report - Contacts and Groups  <a name="report_example"></a>
 [Contacts & Groups](https://app.cliosight.com/app/reports/29/show/public?noNavbar=true)